bramble-lang/bramble-lang/design.md

 see what it does to resolve this problem.
 Is Wren dynamically typed?
 That would explain how it could solve this problem.
 2. Look into Stackless vs. Stackful coroutines: https://blog.varunramesh.net/posts/stackless-vs-stackful-coroutines/
-3. Lua also supports coroutines: https://www.lua.org/pil/9.1.html
+3. Lua also supports coroutines: https://www.lua.org/pil/9.1.html.
+Lua's docs on coroutines seems very well written and informative about coroutines, worth my time to read it.

 Additionally, is there a type concept I can come up with to differentiate between functions and coroutines?
 How do they differ?
 I think a lot will depend on how I implement coroutines: if I can pass data to and from